TimmHess/UnrealImageCapture/README.md

-# Image Capturing With UnrealEngine 4 or 5 (for deep learning)
+# Image Capturing With UnrealEngine 5.5 (for deep learning)

 | Color | Segmentation |